 Offsite strategy for Baidu

-To increase traffic to your website, it is important to actively promote your site across the internet in relevant locations.
-The same is true for your Chinese site.
+To increase traffic to your website, it is important to actively promote it across the internet in relevant locations.
+The same is true for your Chinese website.
 Some of the ways to help out your Baidu rankings through off-site SEO are:

 - News Posts: Baidu will rank you for your news posts.
 To fully utilize this, you must submit your news posts to Baidu News Protocol.
 This will help more visitors flock to your site.